-Finally, five days before the signing of the Treaty and two months before the accession referendum, on 11 April 2003, the Sejm of the Republic of Poland, by an overwhelming majority of 374 votes, adopted a resolution on the sovereignty of Polish legislation in the field of morality and culture (M.P. pos.
+Finally, five days before the signing of the Treaty and two months before the accession referendum, on 11 April 2003, the Sejm of the Republic of Poland, by an overwhelming majority of 374 votes8, adopted a resolution on the sovereignty of Polish legislation in the field of morality and culture (M.P. pos.
 290) which reads: "Moving towards integration with other European countries within the framework of the European Union, and in view of the upcoming referendum on Poland's accession to the European Union, the Sejm of the Republic of Poland states that Polish legislation in the field of the moral order of social life; the dignity of the family, marriage, and childrearing; and the protection of life is not subject to any restrictions by way of international regulations."

 While they were still working on the resolution, it became apparent that representatives of the European Commission were presenting a diametrically opposed position to that of the representatives of the Polish government and parliament.
 On 2 April 2003, the Commissioner for Enlargement of the European Union, Günter Verheugen, in response to a question on the Polish declaration of 14 February, stated that "[t]he declaration as such does not imply that Poland was granted an exemption from its duties and obligations under the EC Treaties.
 On the contrary, the present Member States have issued a general joint declaration underlining that the declarations added to the Accession Treaty cannot be interpreted or applied in a way contrary to the obligations of the Member States arising from the Treaty and the Act of Accession.
-The Commission has fully subscribed to this declaration."
-The Commissioner gave an identical response on 10 July to a question dated 21 May, adding that it had been made clear to the Polish Government that the declaration on 'public morality' could not be interpreted as releasing the Polish Government from any obligations under directives 2000/43/EC and 2000/78/EC."
+The Commission has fully subscribed to this declaration".
+The Commissioner gave an identical response on 10 July to a question dated 21 May, adding that it had been made clear to the Polish Government that the declaration on 'public morality' could not be interpreted as releasing the Polish Government from any obligations under directives 2000/43/EC and 2000/78/EC".
+On the commission has fully subscribed to this declaration on the polish Government from any obligations under directives 2000/43/EC and 2000/78/EC".